CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 This feature allows NVDA to beep on error even in NVDA non-test versions.
 To activate or de-activate beep error feature, press NVDA+control+alt+B.
-This feature is disabled from NVDA 2021.3 and above since an equivalent feature is available in NVDA's core.
+With NVDA 2021.2 and below, the beep on error is enabled by default and is not saved to NVDA's configuration.
+With NVDA 2021.3 and above, NVDA+control+alt+B toggles the 'Play a sound for logged errors' parameter in advanced settings.
+It can be saved in NVDA's configuration.

 ## Script information in input help mode